 FINRA doesn’t release specific pass/fail information, but on average the pass rate is around 65%.
 This is considerably lower than other exams, like the Series 63 which averages an 86% passing rate.
 This is why it’s recommended to put in many hours of studying, reviews, and practice exams.

-How long does it take the study for Series 7?
+How long does it take to study for Series 7?

 Is obtaining my Series 7 license lucrative for my career?